syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 ![Outgoing User](images/message-content/default-outgoinguser.png)

-## Incoming Bubble Settings (ChatBubbleSettings)
+## Incoming Bubble Settings

-In the chat widget, the Incoming Bubble Settings allow you to customize the appearance and behavior of incoming chat bubbles.
-These settings control various aspects of how incoming messages are displayed, including user information, timestamps, and visual styling.
+The [`incomingBubbleSettings`] property allows you to customize the appearance and behavior of incoming chat bubbles through the [`ChatBubbleSettings`] class, which controls various aspects such as user information, timestamps, and visual styling.

 >**Note**: You must import the [`intl`] package for handling [`timestampFormat`] in your chat application.